saylesss88/nix-book/src/vcs/jujutsu.md

 ```

 The `custom.jj` module allows me to override the username, email, and whether jj
 is enabled from a single, centralized place within my Nix configuration.
+So only
+if jj is enabled, `lazyjj` and `meld` will be installed.

 ## Issues I've Noticed